TDStrasser/Kookaberry-Reference-Guide/docs/source/kookaberry.rst

 The **Kookaberry** has the following on-board facilities:

-1. Microcomputer, either STM32F091 or a Raspberry Pi RP2040
+1. Microcomputer, either STM32F091 or a Raspberry Pi RP2040 or RP2350
 2. 4 MBytes serial memory (USB accessible)
 3. Monochrome OLED Display 128 x 64 pixels (Organic Light Emitting Diode)
-4. 22 (STM32F091) / 18 (RP2040) GPIO (General Purpose Input-Output) pins
+4. 22 (STM32F091) / 18 (RP2040 / RP2350) GPIO (General Purpose Input-Output) pins
-5. Up to 8 ADC (Analogue to Digital Converters) on the ST32F091 and up to 4 ADCs on the RP2040
+5. Up to 8 ADC (Analogue to Digital Converters) on the ST32F091 and up to 4 ADCs on the RP2040 / RP2350
-6. 2 DAC (Digital to Analogue Converters) on STM32F091 and no DACs on the RP2040
+6. 2 DAC (Digital to Analogue Converters) on STM32F091 and no DACs on the RP2040 / RP2350
 7. Timers and Real Time Clock
 8. Magnetic Compass and Accelerometer
-9. 2.4GHz Nordic NRF51 (with the STM32F091) or NRF52 (with the RP2040) Digital Packet Radio
+9. 2.4GHz Nordic NRF51 (with the STM32F091) or NRF52 (with the RP2040 / RP2350) Digital Packet Radio